rodrimati1992/konst/README.md

 ### Parsing CSV

-This example demonstrates how an CSV environment variable can be parsed into integers.
+This example demonstrates how CSV can be parsed into integers.

-This requires the `"parsing_no_proc"` feature (enabled by default).

 ```rust
 use konst::{